alexpich/eCommerce/backend/README.md

 # ECommerce

-Back end side of an eCommerce web application that uses React, GraphQL, Next, and Apollo.
+An eCommerce web application that uses React, GraphQL, Next, and Apollo.

 ## Getting Started